A Survey of Machine Learning for Estimating Workload: Considering Unknown Tasks: Background

-Workload estimation methods either rely on subjective (e.g., NASA Task Load Index~\cite{hart1988development}, In-Situ Surveys~\cite{wilson2003real}) or objective metrics.
-Subjective metrics fail to provide a continuous measure and are sensitive to the bias inherent to self-reports~\cite{matthews2020subjective}~\cite{kosch2023survey}.
 Robots operating in dynamic environments need high-frequency workload measures to adequately adjust to their human teammates' current state.
-Objective estimation methods use machine learning to learn the relationship between physiological metrics, collected via wearable sensors, and an individual's underlying workload (e.g.,~\cite{bs2022physical, fortune2020real, guan2022eeg, guo2021eye, cao2021recognition}).
+Workload estimation methods either rely on subjective or objective metrics.
+Surveys and questionnaires (e.g., NASA Task Load Index \citep{hart1988development}, In-Situ Surveys \citep{wilson2003real}) are common subjective metrics that rely on an individual to self-assess their perceived workload levels \citep{heard2018survey}.
+Subjective metrics fail to provide a continuous measure and are sensitive to the bias inherent to self-reports \citep{kosch2023survey, matthews2020subjective}; thus, they are not viable for real-world environments.
+Physiological signals provide a quantitative and consistent method for measuring a human's workload and are the most widely used objective metric \citep{debie2019multimodal, guan2022eeg}.
+Objective workload estimation methods use machine learning to learn the relationship between physiological metrics, collected via wearable sensors, and an individual's underlying workload \citep[e.g.,][]{cao2021recognition, guo2021eye, quan2023eeg}.
+These methods provide workload estimates at the necessary frequency and accuracy for real-world environments \citep{bagheri2022simultaneous, fortune2020real, heard2019diagnostic}.

-Human-robot teams that are deployed in unstructured, dynamic environments cannot rely on environmentally embedded sensors (e.g., built-in cameras), or complex sensor systems (e.g., electroencephalogram (EEG)).
-Thus, wearable sensors (e.g., a heart-rate monitor) can serve as the primary data source, enabling the human and the robot to act independently.
+Many objective workload estimation methods are ill suited for uncertain, dynamic environments as the sensors required to collect the necessary physiological signals are either complex systems (e.g., electroencephalogram (EEG) \citep{ved2021detecting}) or environmentally embedded (e.g., built-in cameras \citep{kosmopoulos2012system}).
+The human must be able to move through the environment freely.
+Environmentally embedded sensors restrict the human's movement and complex sensor systems are extremely sensitive to the noise introduced by human movement, making them ill suited for uncertain, dynamic environments.
+Wearable sensors (e.g., a heart-rate monitor) can serve as the primary data source, enabling the human and the robot to act independently.
+Wearable sensors are susceptible to high sensor noise and latency issues, but prior work has demonstrated their ability in accurately estimating workload in real-time environments \citep{dayal2024novel, heard2020sahrta, liu2024classifying, park2024pilot}.

+Robots need a reliable estimate of the distribution of workload across the workload components, as tasks will change over time, and differing tasks impact different components.
 Each workload component corresponds to a different set of physiological metrics, though some metrics may correspond to multiple components.
-A good example is pupil diameter, which is positively correlated with cognitive and visual workload~\cite{heard2018survey}.
-Robots need a reliable estimate of the distribution of workload across the components, as tasks will change over time, and differing tasks impact different components.
+Incorporating multiple wearable sensors and physiological signals allows a workload estimation method to differentiate between the workload components and accurately measure their contribution to overall workload \citep{heard2018survey, bs2024design}.